hearsay316/citeproc-js-docs/csl-json/markup.rst

   <variable_name>:<value>

-Within a line-entry object, there must be no space between the beginning of the line and the colon, with no uppercase characters.
+The line must begin with a recognized ``<variable_name>`` punctuated with a colon (see :ref:`Tip: Variable Names <variable-names-tip>` above).
 Arbitrary text, including spaces, is permitted to the end of the line (leading and trailing space will be trimmed from the variable value).

 Handling of entries
 ===================